Computer Programming for Beginners

 Program Instructors: Matthew Faerber and Walt Gurley, Coordinators of the Visual World Investigate Lab

 Registration information: Registration required.
-Fill out online, print and mail the Museum’s Registration Form and Health Form with payment.
-Registration deadline is two weeks prior to program date.
-Programs failing to reach the minimum registration numbers by the deadline date may be canceled.
-Please call to check on trip status if interested in registering after the deadline.
+Fill out online, print and mail the Museum’s Registration Form with payment.
+Registration deadline is one week prior to program date.

 For more information contact Debbie Huston, scheduling coordinator, at 919.707.9840.